 Blue International has automated the alarm testing process for the commercial and retail sector with its Echo Test alarm technology that saves time and takes the hassle out of routine alarm tests.

 Blue International’s Echo Test was specially developed for the sector, to take the stress out of running routine tests to regularly check every zone in the alarm system via a control centre operator.
-At the push of a few buttons the Echo Test automatically tests the entire security system and produces an accurate, detailed report on the working condition of every detector on the premises.
+At the push of a few buttons, the Echo Test automatically tests the entire security system and produces an accurate, detailed report on the working condition of every detector on the premises.
 The test report always provides a true reflection of the condition of the alarm system and can’t be bypassed or manipulated to hide any technical faults.
-Alarm tests are often required for internal audit purposes and to prove that an alarm system is maintained in excellent working condition, all the time.
+Alarm tests are often required for internal audit purposes and to prove that an alarm system is maintained in excellent working condition at all the times.

 Let us get back to you!

 Blue International has developed a high-technology system that intelligently safeguards commercial and retail business alarm systems.
 The company recognised the need to develop an intelligent system, because even the most advanced security systems can be destroyed or circumvented, in cases where intruders are determined to cover their tracks and buy time on the premises.

 The Spyder Box is a covert, autonomous, ‘tamper alert’ system, housed in a disguised, secret location on the business site, and interlinked with the main alarm system on the premises.
 A passive infrared (PIR) sensor protects the Spyder Box system, which is essentially, an alarm for the business alarm system.

 If intruders destroy or tamper with the main alarm system, which is also protected by a PIR, then the interlinked Spyder Box sends a signal to the control centre to ensure a rapid armed response to the premises.
 Both systems are supervised as an interlinked alarm system and monitored via the company’s high-tech control centre.